ohata-toast/RDS/en/console-guide.md

 ### High Availability

 * Measures can be taken against failure which occurs when a candidate master is created at a different availability zone.
-* To restart a highly available instance, select [Restart by Taking Measures against Failure] to replace the master with the candidate master.
+* To restart a high availability instance, select [Restart by Taking Measures against Failure] to replace the master with the candidate master.
-    * If the master is replaced, all binary log files are deleted and it becomes impossible to perform point-in-time recovery to a time before replacement.
+    * If the master is replaced, all binary log files are deleted and it becomes impossible to perform point-in-time restoration to a time before replacement.
     * If there is a lock on the master or replication latency is long, failover does not occur or takes a lot of time, so make sure that all transactions are finished and there is no replication latency.
 * For those instances using high availability, access information does not change with partial changes in option, but the master and the candidate master instances may be interchanged.
 * With a failover for high availability instance, the new master instance does not inherit the backup of the existing master instance.

 > [Note] For high availability instances, use MySQL query statement to force replication of other instances or master of external MySQL, and then high availability and some features do not operate.
+> [Note] When the storage usage of the DB instance becomes full, the high availability monitoring process detects it as a failure and performs a failover, so caution is required.

 #### High Availability Pause and Resume

 * High Availability can be temporarily stopped if disconnection or a massive volume of workload is expected due to temporary work in the Master instance.
-* If High Availability is paused, fault won't be detected; therefore, no failover will take place.
+* If High Availability is paused, failure won't be detected; therefore, no failover will take place.
 * If the instance is changed or restarted while High Availability is paused, the paused High Availability function will resume.
-* Even if High Availability is paused, data duplication works fine.
-However, since no fault will be detected during the pause, it is not recommended to keep the paused state for a long time.
+* Even if High Availability is paused, data replication works fine.
+However, since no failure will be detected during the pause, it is not recommended to keep the paused state for a long time.

 #### Constraints

-* Highly available instances are ensured for the initial one-time measure against failure.
+* High availability instances are ensured for the initial one-time measure against failure.
 If a measure is taken against failure, the candidate master instance is changed into a general master for which high availability is not enabled.
 * The newly changed master instance inherits a domain allowed to access the existing master instance.
 * The high availability option can also be newly specified for service.
 * For the existing master instance in which failure measure was taken, access information is changed and the status is converted to ‘Suspended’.
 * For the existing master instance in which failure measure was taken, restarting may be attempted by using Restart Instances.
 However, restarting may not work or properly operate due to reasons, including data loss out of failure.
 * The Read Only Slave instance is not provided with the high availability feature.
 * While restarting or changing options are underway for instances with high availability, the Read Only Slave is not operational.
-* The high-availability feature is based on each domain.
+* The high availability feature is based on each domain.
 Therefore, if a user instance for Compute cannot access a dns serer, the instance cannot access RDS instances via domain, which may cause trouble in accessing for a failover.

 ### Flavors